 Some phone users are unconcerned about whether people in the surrounding environment can hear their conversations whereas others perhaps don't even realise that they can be heard.
 Puro (2002) suggests that it is difficult to understand the norms of 'openness' and 'closedness' as phones privatise public spaces.
-Puro says that talking on the mobile phone lends itself to a certain social absence where there is little room for other social contacts.
-Furthermore, Persson (2001) suggests that people have nothing to lose in sharing secrets with strangers since it is unlikely that they will come into contact again.
-The civil inattention performed by others allows phone users to think that near-by others are not listening to the conversation anyway (Persson 2001).
+Puro says that talking on the mobile phone lends itself to a certain social absence

 The survey data discussed in Chapter Six shows that more of the younger participants would not reject a phone call if they knew another person could overhear their conversation (87.8% if 16 - 18 year olds and 69.2% of 35 - 44 year olds would not reject a call).
 This suggests that people - especially those from younger age categories are making calls regardless of whether people can overhear the content of their conversation.
-Even though it is easier to overhear conversation in indoor locations this does not deter phone users from conversing in intimate environments where they can be overheard.
+Even though it is easier to over hear conversation in indoor locations this does not deter phone users from conversing in intimate environments where they can be overheard.

-Some men can be seen using more open body language when sitting alone with their phone and Plant (2001) refers to this is 'stage phoning' which gives the impression that they are confident and connected.
+Some men can be seen using more open body language when sitting alone with their phone - and Plant (2001) refers to this is 'stage phoning' which gives the impression that they are confident and connected.
 On the other hand, women perhaps use their phones when alone in public to avoid being approached by others (Plant 2001, Fox 2001).
 In certain indoor locations, phones can be seen displayed on tables whilst most women keep their phones in their handbags.